kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Closing Night on Broadway!
 Fantastic HD stageshot from the rear right balcony without zooms.
 The action is caught really well and there is no washout.
 The cast were on top of their game for the final performance and includes the speeches after the show.

+Be More Chill - Broadway - August 11, 2019 (Closing Night)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: MOV `1080p` `22.07 GB`

+CAST
+: Will Roland (Jeremy Heere), George Salazar (Michael Mell), Stephanie Hsu (Christine Canigula), Jason Tam (The SQUIP), Lauren Marcus (Brooke Lohst), Katlyn Carlson (Chloe Valentine), Tiffany Mann (Jenna Rolan), Britton Smith (Jake Dillinger), Gerard Canonico (Rich Goranski), Jason SweetTooth Williams (Mr. Heere/Mr. Reyes/Scary Stockboy)

+NOTES
+: Closing night!
+The energy in the theatre is absolutely incredible, with every song receiving a standing ovation.
+Filmed from one of the first few rows in the center orchestra, with several head obstructions.
+Blindshot, and the action isn’t always focused on, but what is captured is very nice quality!

 Be More Chill - Off-West End - February, 2020 (2)
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }